MikeGawi/ePiframe/INSTALL.md

 ### Plugins

 ePiframe supports custom plugins that can be created by anyone and can enhance *ALL* ePiframe functions (or even more).
 Check [ePiframe_plugin](https://github.com/MikeGawi/ePiframe_plugin) for more information, documentation, examples, tutorial and available plugins list.

+#### Plugins execution order

+Some plugins, especially the ones that do visual changes to the photo, can overlap each other, e.g. a frame can be drawn on the information displayed on the photo.
+To avoid that it is possible to manually change the plugins execution order in the *plugins* folder *order.cfg* file, that will be populated after the first ePiframe run with new plugins.
+You can manually change the lines to adapt the order for the configuration or do that in *Plugins-Execution Order* menu in ePiframe WebUI.

 ## Update
 ### Update Automatically